suwanshree/star-yelp/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Star Yelp, a Yelp clone, is a business/service review website for users to share their listing information with other site users and also provide feedback in the form of reviews and ratings for listings posted by other users, all in the expansive world of the video game "Star Citizen".
-Users have the ability to edit and delete their listings after posting and they can also edit and delete their reviews/ratings.
-With Star Yelp, say goodbye to wasting precious quantum fuel jumping around the 'verse to meet your best needs, check the reviews and save time and energy!
+Star Yelp, a Yelp clone, is a business/service review website for users to share their listing information with other site users, and also provide feedback in the form of reviews and ratings for listings posted by other users, all in the expansive world of the video game "Star Citizen".
+Users have the ability to edit and delete their listings after posting, and they can also edit and delete their reviews/ratings.
+With Star Yelp, say goodbye to wasting precious quantum fuel jumping around the 'verse to meet your best needs, check the reviews then save time and energy!

 <img src="react-app/src/images/splashpage.png" width=auto height=auto>